verrazzano/docs/content/en/docs/customize/opensearch.md

 ```
 {{< /clipboard >}}

-**NOTE**: The default ISM Policy that Verrazzano provides regularly rolls over the index after meeting certain conditions.
-So you might not need to manually roll over the index.
+**NOTE**: The default ISM policy that Verrazzano provides regularly rolls over the index after meeting certain conditions.
+So, there might be no requirement to manually roll over the index.

 #### Refresh the index pattern

-To see the updated mappings for your fields in the `Discover` page you need to refresh the index pattern for your application.
-To do this, navigate to `Stack Management` in the Dock under `Management` section.
-Then to `Index Pattern` → `verrazzano-application*`.
-If you have created a separate index pattern for your application select that.
-Finally click on `Refresh field list` icon on the upper right hand side of the page.
+To see the updated mappings for your fields on the `Discover` page, you need to refresh the index pattern for your application.
+To refresh the index pattern:
+1. Navigate to `Stack Management` in the Dock under `Management` section.
+2. Then to `Index Pattern` → `verrazzano-application*`.
+If you have created a separate index pattern for your application, select that.
+3. Click on `Refresh field list` icon on the upper right hand side of the page.

 ![refresh-field-list-icon](/docs/images/refresh-field-list-icon.png)

 #### Reindex old indices

-After refreshing the field list, if you see a warning about mapping conflict, you need to reindex your older indices.
-The mapping conflict arises due to the older indices having different mappings for fields than the newer indices created based on the new index template with different mappings.
+After refreshing the field list, if you see a warning about mapping conflict, you need to reindex your previous indices.
+The mapping conflict arises due to the previous indices having different mappings for fields than the newer indices created based on the new index template with different mappings.

-To reindex old indices:
+To reindex previous indices:

 {{< clipboard >}}
 ```yaml